The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Build Both General and Specialized Nursing Skills with the Right Degree

 Nursing training is demanding.
 All nurses have to master coursework in areas such as:

 Some of these subjects are going to receive more emphasis in military training than others—triage, for example, is always a focus and will develop your assessment skills at a high level.

-Nursing Specializations Require Extra Training, but Command Higher Salaries
+Nursing Specializations Require Extra Training

 On top of the general nursing training you study in nursing degree programs, you will also find specific electives or concentrations that focus your coursework even more.
 This is particularly common as you pursue higher level degrees.

 Believe it or not, military nurses practice in almost every specialization available—including pediatrics.

 Each has specialist coursework required, and different practical learning experiences.
 Of course, you can hyper-specialize in many sub-specialties of these fields—choosing to master burn care in trauma, or a particular kind of cancer in oncology care.